 4. Fostering allows you to do a wonderful deed for an abandoned animal without a long-term commitment.

-If you'd like to welcome adoptable guinea pigs (or another one of our foster pets) into your home, we have our foster parent application available to fill out online or you can download it here and bring it with you in person or email it as an attachment.
+If you'd like to welcome adoptable guinea pigs (or another one of our foster pets) into your home, we have our foster parent application available to fill out online.